Lef-F/tibberios/README.md

 It is recommended that you use a virtual environment for the best results.
 `poetry install` will already create one for you which you can activate with `poetry shell`.
 If you're going the `pip` way then you can:

+- `make rpi-setup`
+- or `make py-setup`

+Or if you wanna do it yourself:

 1. `python3 -m venv .venv`
 2. `source .venv/bin/activate`